bacalhau-project/bacalhau/docs/examples/molecular-dynamics/Coreset/index.md

 Backend: Docker backend here for running the job

-Input dataset: Upload the .osm.pbf file while you want to use as a dataset to IPFS, use this CID here
+* `input/liechtenstein-latest.osm.pbf`: Upload the .osm.pbf file

-we mount it to the folder inside the container so it can be used by the script
+* `-v QmXuatKaWL24CwrBPC9PzmLW8NGjgvBVJfk6ZGCWUGZgCu:/inpu`: mount dataset to the folder inside the container so it can be used by the script

-Image: custom docker Image (it has osmium, python and the requirements for the script installed )
+* `jsace/coreset`:  the name and the tag of the docker image we are using

 The following command converts the osm.pbf dataset to geojson (the dataset is stored in the input volume folder):